fwojciec/w11i.me/src/posts/nextjs-userouter-testing.md

 ## Introduction

-If you have tried testing a component which relies on the `useRouter` hook in Next.js, you have likely come accross an error that might look like this:
+If you have tried testing a component which relies on the `useRouter` hook in Next.js, you have likely come across an error that might look like this:

 ```
 TypeError: Cannot destructure property `query` of 'undefined' or 'null'.